hildjj/expat-wasm-dom/README.md

 console.log(doc.get('//bar'))
 ```

 Note that there is an implementation of XPath3 included.
-It is not
+It is not in any way
 feature-complete yet, but it has a bunch of useful features already.

 Full [documentation](https://hildjj.github.io/expat-wasm-dom/) is available.